elgw/sfft3/README.md

 - For the smallest problem, 64x64x64, SFFT3 is actually faster when using only one thread.
 A reasonable library should figure out :)

+- Already here, with only a few parameters in the algorithms it is clear that self-tuning would be useful -- and smarter.